hubzaj/browser-network-interception/README.md

 The flow (from deliver to display ad) looks in simplification as in the below example.
 <img width="760" alt="image" src="https://github.com/hubzaj/network/assets/89909315/1cb055ec-932b-4b2f-a8b8-ee898fba2aa7">

-To fetch incoming requests (all the notifications that are sent by ad markup that is placed and fired on the page in the web browser) I have decided to use [selenium-wire](https://github.com/wkeeling/selenium-wire) as Selenium and its [BiDi implementation of CDP](https://www.selenium.dev/documentation/webdriver/bidirectional/bidi_api/#network-interception) doesn't support network interception for Python due the inability to mix certain async and sync commands.
+To fetch incoming requests (all the notifications that are sent by ad markup that is placed and fired on the page in the web browser) I have decided to use [selenium-wire](https://github.com/wkeeling/selenium-wire) as pure Selenium and its [BiDi implementation of CDP](https://www.selenium.dev/documentation/webdriver/bidirectional/bidi_api/#network-interception) doesn't support network interception for Python due the inability to mix certain async and sync commands.